Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2018-05-24T06:24:11+00:00

 If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.

-What are the benefits of circumcision for children and adolescents?
+What are the potential benefits of circumcision for children?

 There are some potential benefits from getting circumcised as a child or teenager.
 Here are some examples: